TateB/csgo-queue-bot/README.md

 qbot.run(discord_token=DISCORD_TOKEN)
 ```

-Now you are ready to start using the CS:GO Queue Bot!
+Now you are ready to start using the Valorant Queue Bot!
 Try out some of the commands to make sure it works.

 *Note that currently the `mdraft` command depends on custom emojis to be used as buttons which are hardcoded [here](https://github.com/cameronshinn/csgo-queue-bot/blob/abb06e1876546bb3948094faa795e90184642882/qbot/cogs/mapdraft.py#L20).
 As of right now you will need to make the emojis yourself and replace the emoji code in the map objects there.*